How to Care for a Swiss Cheese Plant

 Ready to grow one of the trendiest houseplants out there?
 Here's how to help care for your Monstera deliciosa.

 Monstera deliciosa: The name sounds like something out of Harry Potter’s spellbook.
-The common name, Swiss cheese plant, gives a better description of this striking houseplant with holes and deep cuts in its massive leaves.
+You’ve probably heard it referred to by its more common name, Swiss cheese plant, which gives a better description of this striking houseplant with holes and deep cuts in its massive leaves.

 Finding the Right Light for Your Monstera

 Experts at the University of Georgia Extension Service say, “Of all of the factors affecting plant growth in interiors, adequate light is by far the most important.”
-Monstera deliciosa likes bright but indirect light, such as near an east- or west-facing window.
+Monstera deliciosa is considered a low light houseplant, but it still needs bright but indirect light, such as near an east- or west-facing window, to thrive.
 Your Monstera may survive in less light, but the leaves might not develop those cool holes and it won’t grow as large.

 Tips for Watering Monstera Deliciosa

 Wait to water your Monstera until the top third of the soil is dry — but don’t let the soil dry out completely.
 If the pot is small, you can test for dryness by sticking your finger in the soil.
 But if you moved your growing Monstera to a larger pot, Lisa Eldred Steinkopf, who writes as The Houseplant Guru, suggests sticking a wooden dowel down to the bottom to see if it comes out damp.
-Water until it runs out the bottom, then empty the saucer to avoid root rot.
+Water until it runs out the bottom, then empty the saucer to avoid root rot, a common plant disease.

 If your Monstera is too large to move, try placing pebbles or terra-cotta planter feet under the pot to keep it out of standing water.
 This will also increase humidity as the water evaporates from the saucer.
 Tovah Martin, houseplant expert and author (The Indestructible Houseplant), says this method or a room humidifier is far more effective than misting the leaves.